vedala/kalyanv_blog/_drafts/2021-02-04-deploy-applications-to-aws-using-aws-cli-part-1-introduction.md

 ## Introduction to Deploying an Application to AWS using AWS CLI Tutorial Series

-- watched getting to 10 million users Reinvent presentation
+- this tutorial series aims to replicate the architecture recommendations as described in the [Scaling Up to Your First 10 million Users](https://www.youtube.com/watch?v=vg5onp8TU6Q) video as presented at Re:invent 2015.
-- decided to develop a series of tutorials setup infrastructure of increasing complexity as described in the above video
+- decided to develop a series of tutorials to provision infrastructure to support an increasing number of users.

 ## Example Application